 The industry of sleep medications, supplements, mattresses, and products far exceeds a billion dollars.
 But even if you have gotten a sleep study and do not have a sleep disorder, this does not mean you are automatically set up to have a restorative night of sleep.

-Sleep is so important that NASM devoted a whole chapter (chapter 14) to explaining its significance in their Wellness Coach course.
+Sleep is so important that NASM devoted a whole chapter (chapter 14) to explaining its significance in their Wellness Coach certificate.

 Top 9 Reasons Why You Can't Sleep